Right-wing populism: 2024 and 2025 Romanian presidential elections and aftermath

-The right-wing populist to far-right parties were the centre of a scandal regarding the 2024 Romanian presidential election, which oversaw the winning of the first round by a rather unknown, former AUR member and right-wing populist independent candidate Călin Georgescu, which prompted an investigation regarding a potential Russian interference in the elections.
-With two days left until the second round of the election, the Central Electoral Bureau of Romania cancelled the election and voided the first round results, leading to a national ruckus overseeing the opposition conflicting with the government over the legitimacy of this.

-George Simion, the AUR candidate for the election, who ranked fourth in the first round and publicly announced his support for Georgescu in the secound round, called the cancelling of the elections a fraud and, together with Anamaria Gavrilă, led the pro-Georgescu protests over the next months, which resulted in various grades of damages throughout Bucharest and the rest of the country.
-With new elections announced in January, Georgescu filled his candidacy on March 7, which was rejected two days later, further leading to protests in Bucharest.
-Georgescu was previously detained by the Romanian police on February 26 over reasons related to the previous elections.

 With Georgescu barred from candidating, both George Simion and Anamaria Gavrilă filled their candidacies on 14 March, announcing that, shall both candidacies be validated, one of them would withdraw in order to allow full support for one nationalist candidate.
 The one withdrawing was Anamaria Gavrilă, which publicly announced this on 19 March.
 In the elections taking place in May, George Simion won the first round by a wide margin, entering the second round with the Save Romania Union (USR, in Romanian: Uniunea Salvați România) endorsed the independent mayor of Bucharest, Nicușor Dan.
 Dan, who previously received less than two million votes, won by a narrow margin, being elected as President of Romania.

-After Dan's election, Călin Georgescu announced his temporary withdrawal from the political life.
-Anamaria Gavrilă's POT oversaw a major downfall, ceasing to exist as a political group in the Senate of Romania after numerous members left the party.